-Numerous proposed facilities, like Centinela Solar Energy is expecting to join other solar developers in transmitting energy through the Sunrise Powerlink transmission line project from the Imperial County Substation to near the coast of San Diego.
-Overall, there are over a dozen projects approved with one in operation and five in construction creating over a thousand construction jobs and over a hundred permanent jobs.
+Numerous proposed facilities, like Centinela Solar Energy are expected to join other solar developers in transmitting energy through the Sunrise Powerlink transmission line project from the Imperial County Substation to near the coast of San Diego.
+Overall, there are over a dozen projects approved with six in operation in the Southend and four in operation in the northend, creating over a thousand construction jobs and over a hundred permanent jobs.
 If all the projects are built, they would generate about 2,500 total megawatts and create over \$2 billion in capital investment.

-Imperial County Solar Farm Projects, Southend Projects,
+Imperial County Solar Farm Projects Southend Projects

-Imperial County Solar Projects, Northend Projects
+Imperial County Solar Projects Northend Projects